neatdevs/Deem-Admin/README.md

 6. **Always in include the return**
    - If you do not include the return as the code part of the codde it won't execute and outputs an error.

+PS: If you want to output any text to the console all you need to do is use: _G.CreateLabel.

 Example command/plugin for reference:

 ```lua